tobi-wan-kenobi/bumblebee-status/docs/modules.rst

     * (until and including 2.0.5: iwgetid)

 Parameters:
-    * nic.exclude: Comma-separated list of interface prefixes to exclude (defaults to 'lo,virbr,docker,vboxnet,veth,br')
+    * nic.exclude: Comma-separated list of interface prefixes (supporting regular expressions) to exclude (defaults to 'lo,virbr,docker,vboxnet,veth,br,.*:avahi')
     * nic.include: Comma-separated list of interfaces to include
     * nic.states: Comma-separated list of states to show (prefix with '^' to invert - i.e. ^down -> show all devices that are not in state down)
     * nic.format: Format string (defaults to '{intf} {state} {ip} {ssid}')